‘Your business contact information is processed by Lusha Systems Inc.’

 Your Phone verification code is: XXXXXX.
 Don’t share this code with anyone; our employees will never ask for the code.

-While it is a bit more reassuring that that OneTrust (seemingly a reputable company providing data protection compliance software as a service) is involved here, I have no idea why they’d want to be involved in such a flawed process.
+While it is a bit more reassuring that OneTrust (seemingly a reputable company providing data protection compliance software as a service) is involved here, I have no idea why they’d want to be involved in such a flawed process.

 There are, at least, some alternative contact details at the bottom of the form.
 (Whether messages sent to them go anywhere useful is another matter.)